How to Insure Classic and Collector Cars

 • Limited production or rare cars.
 Especially ones that appreciate over time, even if not over 25 years old.

 These are the most common types of vehicles that fall under the collector insurance category.
-If you have questions about whether your car is a collector or not, it’s best to contact your agent to be sure.
+If you have questions about whether your qualifies or not, it’s best to contact your agent to be sure.

 Eligibility for Collector Car Insurance

 Which vehicles are eligible for collector car coverage?
-Even though it fits under one of the types above, that may not be enough to qualify for collector coverage.
+Even though it fits under one of the types above, that may not be enough to qualify.
 To be eligible, there are some factors that you should consider:

 Driving Record